Close Menu

 Definition and purpose

 Personal loan refinancing involves replacing an existing loan with a new one, usually with better terms such as a lower interest rate, reduced monthly payments, or a longer repayment period.
-This financial strategy allows borrowers to improve their loan conditions, potentially saving money over time or easing monthly cash flow.
-By refinancing, individuals can take advantage of changing market conditions or their own improved financial situation, making it a versatile option for many borrowers.
+This financial strategy allows you to improve your loan conditions, potentially saving money over time or easing your monthly cash flow.

 Why borrowers refinance